MartinLoef/fs-homeowners/readme.md

 After deploying to Heroku i found out that i had 2 different MEDIA_URL's defined.
 Which gave me some headache before i found that.

-The question actually isare these things really bugs or just extra knowledge?
+The question actually is: are these things really bugs or just extra knowledge?

 ## Deployment
 [**See Deployment.md file**](https://github.com/MartinLoef/fs-homeowners/blob/master/deployment.md).<br>